 At ISUtrecht we like to celebrate together, involving the whole school community.
-The ISUtrecht Artburst for instance showcases visual arts as well as performances by various members of the school community (students, teacher and staff).
-Typical Dutch festivals like King’s Day and Sinterklaas are celebrated every year with a host of different activities.
-Other highlights in the ISUtrecht school year are the traditional Christmas pantomimes and the primary winter dinner in the classrooms.
+The ISUtrecht Artburst for instance showcases visual arts as well as performances by various members of the school community (students, teachers and staff).
+Typical Dutch festivals like King’s Day and Sinterklaas as well as festivals like Diwali or Halloween are celebrated with a host of different activities.
+Other highlights in the ISUtrecht school year are the ISU drama troupe musical, the DP Arts Exhibition and Personal Project presentation.

 The doors to the school open at 8:20 and everyone (except for our youngest students) makes their way over to their classrooms, settles in, ready for their first lesson, which starts at 8:30.
 Besides spending time with their classroom teacher(s), primary students also attend Dutch, music, visual arts, drama, computational thinking and PHE lessons from specialist teachers.

 Classroom teachers will regularly take their students on an excursion to a museum, factory or exhibition, either in Utrecht, or a bit further a field.
 These excursions tie in with the Unit of Inquiry that students are working on.
 Grade 5 students go on a three day overnight trip in the Netherlands at the start of the school year.

 Breaks and lunch

 Primary students have a break in the morning, in which they have a quick snack and go outside onto either the early years playground or the primary playground.
 At lunch time, all PYP students eat their packed lunch inside the classroom, before they go out again for a longer playtime.